consoledotdev/home/content/tools/website-monitoring.md

 informed when something goes wrong.
 This means alerting functionality is broken into two components:

-- **Triggers:** For website / synthetic monitoring, the trigger will be some type of failure condition.
+- **Triggers:** For website monitoring, the trigger will be some type of failure condition.
 This could be a timeout, HTTP status code error or DNS resolution failure.
 However, it is also possible for a website to be fully responsive with an HTTP 200 status code but still be considered down - the ability to check the response headers and body is important so errors or incorrect responses can be detected.
 - **Notifications:** When an alert has triggered, you need to be notified about it.
 This could be an email alert, but for critical checks you also want the option to be notified via more urgent channels such as SMS, phone, Slack, or